clouchheim/Tabular_Data_QA/README.md

 | Model 1-alter | TRUE | **0.483** | 0.448 | 0.515 |
 | Model 1 | FALSE | 0.426 | **0.482** | 0.375 |
 | Model 1 | TRUE | 0.409 | 0.465 | 0.359 |

-*Note: Accuracies for Z-ICL Prompt 2 act as a baseline for DataBench accuracies, calculated on the true DataBench test set that was not available during this project*

 ## Key Findings